 - 1 tablespoon extra virgin olive oil

 - 1 tablespoon flour (we use white whole wheat flour)

 - 2 tablespoons nonfat milk

-- 2 cups chopped, cooked, boneless, skinless chicken breast (see note)
+- 2 cups chopped, cooked, boneless, skinless chicken breasts (see note)

 - 1 1/2 cups frozen mixed vegetables (carrot, pea, green bean and corn blend)